coodoo-workhorse/workhorse/README.md

 #### Example
 Let us take as Example a list of users as Excel spreadsheet to load into our database.
 This spreadsheet has tousand of rows and each row required a few seconds of processing.
 In this case rather than process this spreadsheet as one normal job, we can break up the Excel spreadsheet into one job per row and get the benefit of parallelism offer by `Batch-Jobs` to significantly speed up the data load.
-In the following example we suppose, we have created a jobworker `LoadDataWorker` that take one row of a spreadsheet as parameter to load the content into a database.
+In the following example we suppose, we have created a Worker `LoadDataWorker` that take one row of a spreadsheet as parameter to load the content into a database.

 ```java
 @Inject